 Elle (Eleanor) is chair of the committee and a former broadsheet journalist, advertising creative and media expert who has focused her skills on the specific marketing needs of peer-to-peer marketplaces.
 She co-founded RUDE Communications in 2016, the first PR agency to focus on the sharing economy.
 She is now Director and ‘Gang Leader’ of GangHut, which provides specialist marketing and growth strategies for two-sided marketplaces.
 Passionate about the potential of P2P to democratize individuals and empower communities, Elle is originally from Oxford and was educated at Edinburgh University, where she now lives.
 She divides her time between the Scottish capital, London and Google Hangouts, thanks to GangHut’s international client base and her role on the Marketplace Risk Management Conference Advisory Board.

-Anna is Acting Manager in the Innovation team at Lloyd’s of London, the largest specialist (re)insurance market.
-She supports horizon scanning, the delivery of the thought leadership reports and product development activities.
-Prior to her current role, Anna was a Policy and Research Officer for the Principle for Responsible Investment Initiative.
-Previously she held roles at the Chatham House and the Financial Times.
+Anna is an Innovation Consultant at Travelers.
+Prior to her current role, Anna was the Thought Leadership and Product Development Manager in the Innovation Team at Lloyd’s of London, the largest specialist (re)insurance market.
+Before starting her career in insurance Anna was a Policy and Research Officer for the Principle for Responsible Investment Initiative and she held roles at the Chatham House and the Financial Times.
 Anna holds a BA in Languages, Economics and Legal Institutions in Eastern Asia from Università Ca' Foscari and Beijing Language University.
 In 2012 she obtained an MSc in International Management for China from the School of Oriental and African Studies (SOAS) followed by an MSc in Energy Management from ESCP Europe Business School in 2014.

 Admir is the founder and director of the Association Multi from Bosnia and Herzegovina.
 Multi promotes economic freedoms and new economic trends in this country.
 Admir is also a lecturer at the Faculty of Economics, University in Tuzla and at the IPI Academy.
 He is the author of numerous scientific and professional papers dealing with the topic sharing economy.
 Multi actively works with governments, businesses, and NGOs to promote and enhance the sharing economy in the Western Balkans.
 Admir is a regular commentator and columnist for numerous media in Bosnia and Herzegovina and the region.